Faculty and Staff

 Photo of Mike Bergland-Riese

-Michael (Mike) Bergland-Riese joined the Center for Science, Mathematics and Computer Education in 2022, after working for the past 10 years with Nebraska Extension.
+Mike Bergland-Riese joined the Center for Science, Mathematics and Computer Education in 2022, after working for the past 10 years with Nebraska Extension.
 In his new role, Mike is an Events and Outreach Specialist with the CSMCE, providing leadership and expertise in planning and delivering STEM-focused events.
 Mike received his Bachelor of Science in hospitality, restaurant, and tourism management and Master of Arts in marketing, communications studies and advertising from the University of Nebraska–Lincoln.
-Additionally, Mike serves as co-chair for the Chancellor’s Commission on the Status of Gender and Sexual Identities, advising the Chancellor of concerns and issues that exist on campus, providing a space for community and education to the LGBTQA+ community.
-Outside of work, Mike enjoys spending time with his husband, Nick, and their two pets (cat and dog) along with friends and family.
-He is also an avid Lego collector and puzzler.
+This is his second year on the committee.

 Photo of Dr. Christine Kelley

-Dr. Christine Kelley has been on the NCUWM Organizing Committee since 2008 and is currently Co-Chair.
+Dr. Christine Kelley has been on the NCUWM Organizing Committee since 2008 and is currently co-chair.
 Her research area is coding theory.
 After receiving her Ph.D. from the University of Notre Dame in 2006, she held postdoctoral research positions at the Fields Institute and The Ohio State University.
-Her research has been supported by an NSF EPSCoR First Award, and an NSA Young Investigator Grant.
-She has supervised several undergraduate research projects, four completed Ph.D. students, and is currently supervising four Ph.D.
+Her research has been supported by NSF, NSA, and the Simons Foundation.
+She has supervised several undergraduate research projects, and eight Ph.D.
 Students.
-She received the university's Harold and Esther Edgerton Junior Faculty Award in 2010, a College Distinguished Teaching Award in 2012, and the Roger Wiegand Award for Contributions to Graduate Students in 2021.
+She received the university's Harold and Esther Edgerton Junior Faculty Award in 2010, a College Distinguished Teaching Award in 2012, the Roger Wiegand Award for Contributions to Graduate Students in 2021 and is a 2024 Fellow of the Association for Women in Mathematics.
+She is also the director of Project NExT, a professional development program for junior faculty in mathematics, for the Mathematical Association of America.

 Graduate Students